aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/read-a-task-s-timephased-data/_index.md

 url: /java/read-a-task-s-timephased-data/
 ---

-{{% alert color="primary" %}}

 In Microsoft Project, time-phased data is displayed on the right side of the Task Usage and Resource Usage views.
-Users can write this data manually and with Aspose.Tasks, you can write it programmatically, or get it from a project into your application.
+Users can write this data manually and with Aspose.Tasks for Java, you can write it programmatically, or get it from a project into your application.

-{{% /alert %}}
 ## **Working with Timephased Data**
 Aspose.Tasks supports reading a task's time-phased data from Microsoft Project (MPP) files.
 The time-phased data is retrieved using the [Task](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Task/) object's TimeScaleData method.